 Federal and State Aid

-This is a need-based grant and awards for the 2015-16 award year range from $626 to $5,775.
+This is a need-based grant and awards for the 2022-2023 award year are up to $6,895.
 Eligibility is determined by expected family contribution (EFC) as calculated on the FAFSA.
 This grant is available to full-time and less than full-time students.

 Awarded to Federal Pell Grant recipients with the lowest Expected Family Contribution (EFC) as determined by the FAFSA.
 Awards vary.